-There is growing interest in Open Dialogue throughout the world and requests for organising training for clinicians and peers have radically increased.
-When it comes to organising longer-term systematic Open Dialogue training programmes, it is necessary that this is led by qualified trainers who have first qualified in a psychotherapy training in Open Dialogue or related approaches.
-This criterion is important to follow, especially in situations where research is organised, in order to guarantee that the new practice really follows the key elements of dialogical practice in Open Dialogue.
+When it comes to organising systematic Open Dialogue training programmes, it is necessary that this is led by qualified trainers, who have previously qualified in a three year practitioner/psychotherapy training in Open Dialogue or related approaches.
+This criterion is important to follow in order to guarantee that the new practice really follows the key elements of dialogical practice in Open Dialogue.

 The emphasis in this programme will be on developing practices that mobilize the resources of clients and professionals in a collaborative way.
 The specific aims are:

-- To develop further the dialogical psychotherapeutic skills of the participants, in particular in challenging clinical (and supervision) situations
+- To develop the dialogical psychotherapeutic skills of the participants, in particular in challenging clinical (and supervision) situations.

 Apply for Training